What is CITES?

 In the mid-20th century, governments were beginning to recognize that trade in some wild animals and plants had a devastating impact on those species.
 These species were being driven toward extinction through unsustainable use for food, fuel, medicine and other purposes.

 And while individual governments could control what happened within their borders, they had no authority over the impacts of international trade in these species.
 In 1973, 21 countries addressed this issue by signing the CITES agreement.

 After four decades, CITES remains one of the cornerstones of international conservation.
 There are 182 member Parties and trade is regulated in more than 35,000 species.
 Representatives of CITES nations meet every two to three years at a Conference of the Parties to review progress and make adjustments to the list of protected species, which is grouped into three categories with different levels of protection:

 - Appendix I: Includes the world’s most endangered plants and animals, such as tigers and gorillas.
 Trade in these species, or even parts of them, is completely banned, except in rare cases such as scientific research.

 - Appendix II: Contains species like hippopotamus and many corals that are not yet threatened with extinction but which could become threatened if unlimited trade were allowed.
 Also included are “look-alike” species that closely resemble those already on the list for conservation reasons.
 Plants and animals in this category can be traded internationally, but there are strict rules.

 - Appendix III: Species whose trade is only regulated within a specific country can be placed on Appendix III if that country requires cooperation from other nations to help prevent illegal exploitation.

-This year, WWF urges governments to recognize the serious nature of wildlife crime and take strong action at the 16th Conference of the Parties hosted in the Thai capital city of Bangkok from 3-24 March 2013.
+This year, WWF urges governments to recognize the serious nature of wildlife crime and take strong action at the 17th Conference of the Parties (CoP17) hosted in the South African capital city of Johannesburg from Sept.
+24 – Oct.
+5, 2016.